-Is there a link between clutter & stress?
+It’s a proven fact.
 Do you ever wonder how to declutter and why you feel the need to declutter?
+There are reasons…

 “Dishes in the sink, toys throughout the house, stuff covering every flat surface; this clutter not only makes our homes look bad, it makes us feel bad, too.